Brane Cosmology with the Chameleon Scalar Field in Bulk: The Evolution of the Universe

 where

 It is seen that this equation is an oscillating equation with time dependence frequency $\omega_k$ and the crucial parameter in this $\omega$ is $m^2_X$.
 If this quantity, $m^2_X$ is changing rapidly then $\omega_k$ change also.
 This is quantified by the dimensionless parameter $R_a$ which is defined as \be\l{64} R_a \equiv {\dot{\omega}_k \over \omega^2_k}. \ee The $R_a \ll 1 $ is usually known as the adiabatic regime.
-In this regime there is no particle creation and then the number of particles are constant.
-But if $R_a \gg 1 $ the number of particles are not constant, this means that in this regime of model there is particle creation during the reheating.
-One can obtain the adiabaticity parameter as \be\l{641} {|\dot{\omega}_k \over \omega^2_k|} \sim {|\dot{\varphi}| \over g\varphi^2}, \ee in the interval $|\Delta\varphi| \leq \sqrt{|\dot{\varphi}| / g}$ the adiabaticity parameter, equation (\ref{641}), is greater than ${\cal O}(1)$.
-Here $\dot{\varphi}$ is evaluated at the collision time.\\ Obtaining an explicit relation for reheating temperature, e-folding number and other relevant quantity the the reheating process need further study and investigation for some typical example.
+In this regime there is no particle creation and so the number of particles is constant.
+But if $R_a \gg 1 $ the number of particles is not constant; this means that in this regime of the model there is particle creation during the reheating.
+One can obtain the adiabaticity parameter as \be\l{641} {|\dot{\omega}_k| \over \omega^2_k} \sim {|\dot{\varphi}| \over g\varphi^2}. \ee In the interval $|\Delta\varphi| \leq \sqrt{|\dot{\varphi}| / g}$ the adiabaticity parameter, Eq. (\ref{641}), is greater than ${\cal O}(1)$.
+Here $\dot{\varphi}$ is evaluated at the collision time.\\ To obtain an explicit relation for the reheating temperature, e-folding number and other relevant quantity the reheating process needs further study and investigation for some typical examples.
 So this still is an open problem in our model.}